 Taking a city-wide approach to local needs and communities, the new organisation oversees more than 6,000 hectares of parklands across Sydney, and hosts over 40 million visits each year.
 For more information, see: dpie.nsw.gov.au/gsp

-The Park has rules and regulations to ensure the safety and enjoyment of all visitors and to help protect the Park’s heritage, plants and animals.
+One of the oldest parks in Australia, it has rules and regulations in place for the enjoyment and safety of visitors and protection of the Park’s heritage, plants and wildlife.